dmillz/Comic-Text/readme.md

 Copyright & License
 -------------------

-Copyright (c) 2011 David Mills,
+Copyright (c) 2011 David Mills.

-This work is released under the [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/)
+This work is released under the [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
+If you are using this code for commercial purposes, the attribution must be public and prominent.

 Changelog
 ---------